isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 Travellers who test positive for [COVID-19](/health/covid19-symptoms) will and must receive [medical treatment](/health/covidtreatment).
 Prevailing treatment charges will apply.

-&#x2610;  <i><b>B) Prevailing COVID-19 measures in Singapore</b></i>
+&#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>

-After SHN, travellers may go about their activities but must comply with the latest public health measures.
-This includes the use of the [TraceTogether](https://www.tracetogether.gov.sg/) app, which allows the identification of close contacts of a positive COVID-19 case.
-For the latest measures visit the [Ministry of Health website](https://moh.gov.sg/covid-19-phase-advisory) for more details.
+After SHN, travellers may go about their activities but <b>must</b> comply with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures.</a>

 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, dining restrictions).
-If you had been vaccinated overseas, click [here](/health/vtsg) for details on whether you qualify, and how to receive local recognition as a “fully vaccinated traveller”.
+If you had been vaccinated overseas, <a href="/health/vtsg#VDSMM" target="_blank">click here to check how to get your vaccinated status recognised in Singapore.</a>

+Travellers should also use the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.